-- 2. The deployment tool must make the library available with at least the same security permissions as any application or module that uses it.
-The library may be installed with the full security permissions of the container. - 3.
+- 1. The deployment tool must make the library available to other Jakarta EE deployment units that request it.
+Note that the library itself may include dependencies on other libraries and these dependencies must also be satisfied. - 2.
 Not all libraries will be deployable on all Jakarta EE products at all times.
 Libraries that conflict with the operation of the Jakarta EE product may not be deployable.
 For example, an attempt to deploy an older version of a library that has subsequently been included in the Jakarta EE specification may be rejected.
 Similarly, deployment of a library that is also used in the implementation of the Jakarta EE product may be rejected.
 Deployment of a library that is in active use by an application may be rejected.